 Author, Ethnologist, Journalist

-Vilborg’s latest book, Ástin, drekinn og dauðinn (On Love, Dragons and Dying 2015) is a memoir.
-This is the story of her husband’s journey with brain cancer and her first year as a widow in 2013.
-It has been highly acclaimed for dealing with the end of life and grief in a moving yet realistic way, encouraging the reader to live mindfully, whatever happens, and accept death as a natural part of life.
+Her memoir, Ástin, drekinn og dauðinn (On Love, Dragons and Dying) was published in 2015.
+Here, she tells the story of her husband’s journey with brain cancer and her first year as a widow, following his death in 2013.
+During that time, her mother-in-law and her father also passed away.
+This unique memoir has been highly acclaimed, especially for dealing with the death of a loved one and grief in a moving yet realistic way, as well as encouraging the reader to live mindfully, whatever happens, and accept death as a natural part of life.